 What do a skillet, a grand piano and a computer have in common?
 They are all types of tools, of course.
 Sitting idly, they just take up space.
 But a skillet in the hands of Emeril Lagasse or Wolfgang Puck becomes a vehicle for delicious meals.
 A piano played by Rachmaninoff or Elton John can provide beautiful music.
 A computer in the hands of you and your students can lead to adventures and learning opportunities never before possible.

 Using a mobile device, augmented reality (AR) superimposes computer-generated images, videos and animation onto the real world.
 I like to think of AR as another tool for enhancing curricula and inspiring creativity.
 Yes, it can be engaging.
 Pointing your mobile device at an object that then comes to life can be downright enthralling.
 But if it does not support an educationally sound lesson or prompt young students to create their own original and thought-provoking auras, then I’m not interested.

 There are many reasons to incorporate AR into classrooms.
-As AR is catching on, more content is being developed in all subject areas and for all grade levels.
+As AR is catching on, more content is being developed in all subject areas, for all grade levels and for all types of students.
 Large organizations, such as NASA and National Geographic, are adding value to their already robust educational resources with well-documented explorations and thought-provoking activities.
 Also, teachers and students are taking advantage of easy-to-use cameras and apps to create their own customized auras.

 An aura consists of a trigger and an overlay.
 The trigger is what your mobile device is pointed at.
 It can be a two-dimensional image or a three-dimensional object.
 An overlay can be a video, still image, text or animation that is visible when your device is pointed at the trigger.
 Many people, not sure of what AR is, light up with recognition when told that Pokemon Go is an example.

-The following examples demonstrate three AR efforts that will impact the way we learn about the world.
+The following examples demonstrate four AR efforts that will impact the way students learn.

 A corporation-supported STEM initiative